 I am not the maintainer of this package so don't email me to complain, However if I will give advise by email if the problem can be resolved quickly.

 PCI pin definitions were added for all variations of PCI, however, minor improvments to pci.list & pci.inc still need to be done to deal with 3.3V & 64 bit PCI.

 A FPGA Based PCI BoardThe pci board designed with pcb-1.6.3 & my enhancements is available here.
 This project is currently around halfway to completion it uasesXilinx XCS40 FPGA ( Field programmable gate array, essentially reconfigurable digital hardware ) & An Atmel FPGA configuration Memory on the board so it can be programmed to accelerate computation tasks or emulate various pieces of hardware.
 I gave up on the project as I was unable to solder the 208 pin Xilinx chip as the pitch between the pins is 0.75mm. pcbpool are excellent at building prototype pcbs you are strongly advised to use them.
 Contact me at my email address firstname.lastname@example.org if you want to take this project further, the more intrest shown the faster it goes up on my website.
 I am hoping the project will ultimately go to opencores.

-Perfect PitchA Qt based mp3 to sheet music converter works for guitar not for songs with drums & other instruments,
+Perfect PitchA Qt portaudio based mp3 to sheet music converter available here picture here the code is not clean and full of half cooked experiments,it works for guitar but not as well for songs with drums & multiple instruments,

 Uses a original technique called resonance analysis which is more like how the human ear works than fourier analysis.

 In 2009 when this was originally coded it was compeditive but now there are better open source projects like sonic-visualiser and resonance analysis is not as good as the constant q transform.